longturn/freeciv21/docs/Getting/install.rst

 configuration process is smart enough to work out whether your system is suitable.
 If in doubt, just try it.

 An operating system that support Qt
-    Any modern operating system that supports Qt 5.12+ is required.
+    Any modern operating system that supports Qt 5.15+ is required.
 As of this writing this is Linux, Microsoft Windows\ |reg| and Apple macOS\ |reg|.

     Linux Distributions:

     * Arch
-    * CentOS 8+
     * Debian 11+ (Bullseye)\ |reg|
-    * Fedora 28+
+    * Fedora 30+
     * Gentoo
     * KDE Neon
     * Manjaro
     * Mint 20+ or Mint Debian Edition (set to Bullseye)
-    * openSUSE 15.2+
+    * openSUSE 15.3+
     * Slackware
-    * Ubuntu 20.04 LTS+
+    * Ubuntu 22.04 LTS+

 .. note::